JoeLew709500/casemanager/README.md

 - Vite

 ### Libraries
-- React Bootstrap
+- React Bootstrap - used throughout application for faster development
-- jwt-decode
+- jwt-decode - used to display the username in the NavBar
-- serve
+- serve - fix for Vite deployment in Heroku
-- axios
+- axios - used for the api

 ## Features